Long/short investing for volatile markets

 For more information on any of our long/short strategies or how they can work in a portfolio, contact us.

-Important definitions
+Important disclosures

 Alpha measures the excess risk-adjusted return of a portfolio relative to a benchmark index.
 The S&P 500 Index tracks the performance of the 500 largest companies traded in the United States.
 The S&P 500 Equal Weight Index also tracks the performance of the 500 largest companies traded in the United States, but weights each company equally, rather than proportionally according to market cap.
 The Magnificent Seven stocks are a group of high-performing and influential companies in the U.S. stock market: Alphabet, Amazon, Apple, Meta Platforms, Microsoft, NVIDIA, and Tesla.
 It is not possible to invest directly in an index.